cubixel/TutorPoint/README.md

 ### Step 2.
 Open Project
-Start IntelliJ, locate the folder containing the cloned repository and open the folder the project using IntelliJ but selecting 'Open or Import'.
+Start IntelliJ, locate the folder containing the cloned repository and open the folder the project using IntelliJ by selecting 'Open or Import'.

 ![Imgur](https://i.imgur.com/TY8QkjS.png)